lpwoodhouse/proxmox_new_vm/README.md

 ### Homelab Virtual Environment project

-Changes the state of virtual machine guests (eg stopped, restarted) on a ProxmoxVE host
+Creates a new virtual machine guests from a clone on a ProxmoxVE host

 ## Requirements